jimjim698/recovery-builder/recovery-builder/spec.md

 User, Goal and House models require a name.
 Goal model requires a point value.
 House and User must have unique names.

-- [ ] Include a class level ActiveRecord scope method (model object & class method name and URL to see the working feature e.g. User.most_recipes URL: /users/most_recipes)
+- [x] Include a class level ActiveRecord scope method (model object & class method name and URL to see the working feature e.g. User.most_recipes URL: /users/most_recipes)

+Class level Active Record scope method to find Users who have a job and more than fifty points. /mentors will display all of these residents and the houses they belong to.